You are here

 9.12.1 Job placement preparation

-- learnt to tailor their job applications to the requirements of a particular job;
+- tailoring job applications to the requirements of a particular job;

-- been prepared for discussion and disclosure about their disability, where this issue may arise;
+- preparing for discussion and disclosure about their disability, where this issue may arise;

 - attempting cold canvassing for employment opportunities; and